 Research, scholarship and creative activity are the foundation of our achievements, offering students a university experience that prepares them for leadership roles as scientists, health professionals, artists, educators, entrepreneurs and more.
 Through groundbreaking research and hands-on education, Wayne State faculty members transform the lives of our students and the citizens of our community.

-- Wayne State receives $1.4 million NSF grant to prepare next generation of math teachers in Detroit
+- Wayne State receives $2.5 million NIH grant to shape next generation of antibiotics